scroll-tech/zkevm-circuits/zkevm-circuits/src/sha256_circuit/README.md

 ### Defination in regions:

+  The 256-bit state to start a new compression is stored in 16 cells extracted from the digest region (see below), each cell for a 16-bit part and is called a "dense state" in table16.
+Such a dense state is assigned into an initialization region of table16 and export a "working state" for the following compression step.
+The working state also contain another dense state inside it.
+The caller to this initialization entry of table16, that is, the sha256 circuit, has a response to constarint the input dense state with the output one.

+  Also, for the first compression step, circuit also constarint the dense state inside of the working state with the constants of the "Initiazation Vector" of sha256.

   Each input region captures a 512-bit block and copies the 16 x 32-bit integers (in the form of a pair of assigned cells for their lo and hi 16-bit parts) inside of the `message schedule` region of table16.
 The region consists of 66 rows: 64 rows for 64 bytes representing the 512-bit block and 2 extra rows at the beginning.
 For the `s_final_block`, `byte_counter`, `s_padding` and `bytes_rlc` cols, the cells in last row (enabled by `s_last` selector) are connected by equality constraints to the first row of next input region for the subsequent 512-bit block.
 Additionally the `s_final_block` cells is also connected with the corresponding digest reion.

   The second row at the top of the region determines how the `byte_counter`, `s_padding` and `bytes_rlc` cols begin: if the inherited `s_final_block` cell (at the first row at the top of the region) is 1, these cols will start with an initial value (i.e., 0); else they will start with the "inherited" value of the previous 512-bit block.